FreeBooksApp/free-books-api/README.md

 https://freebooks-api.herokuapp.com

+# Usage

-and valid end points are:
+valid endpoints are:

 get all books uses take and skip query parameters for pagination